EpicKor.Korea, explained.

 Korean culture has long carried a strong endurance script.
 Students study late.
 Office workers stay until the team is finished.
 Founders push through.
 Parents sacrifice.
 Friends meet after work even when they are tired because relationships need maintenance.
 The phrase "just rest" sounds simple, but in real life rest can feel socially expensive.

 That is slowly changing.
 Younger Koreans are much more willing to talk about burnout, mental health, boundaries, sleep quality, and the difference between loyalty and exhaustion.
-Seoul's nap event fits that change.
+Seoul's space-out event fits that change.
 It says rest is not laziness.
 Rest is a public health message, a lifestyle topic, and maybe even a civic activity.

 The Han River Is Seoul's Recovery Zone